American Society of Plastic Surgeons

 • Medial thigh lift: A surgical procedure to correct sagging of the inner thigh.

-• Melanoma: A skin cancer that is most often distinguished by its pigmented blackish or brownish coloration and irregular and ill-defined borders is the most serious form of skin cancer.
+• Melanoma: A skin cancer that is most often distinguished by its pigmented blackish or brownish coloration and irregular and ill-defined borders, it is the most serious form of skin cancer.
 It occurs in the deepest portion of the epidermis, and for this reason, melanoma is the most likely form of skin cancer to spread quickly in the skin and to other parts of the body.

 • Microsurgery: High magnification to repair or reconnect severed nerves and tendons, common in trauma cases and often used to reattach severed fingers or limbs.

-• Microtia: The most complex congenital ear deformity when the outer ear appears as either a sausage-shaped structure resembling little more than the earlobe, or has more recognizable parts of the concha and tragus or other normal ear features.
+• Microtia: The most complex congenital ear deformity when the outer ear appears as either a sausage-shaped structure resembling little more than the earlobe or has more recognizable parts of the concha and tragus or other normal ear features.
 It may or may not be missing the external auditory or hearing canal.
 Hearing is impaired to varying degrees.

 • MRI: Magnetic resonance imaging; a painless test to view tissue similar to an x-ray.